 History of Titanium

-Titanium is popular in any situation where it’s important to maintain a high tensile strength to density ratio, such as automobiles, airplanes, spacecraft, naval ships, and motorcycles.
-It’s also valuable in these uses because it improves durability, fuel efficiency, and safety.
-You’ll find titanium across the aerospace, industrial, medical, and architectural industries as well as in a variety of consumer products, like tennis rackets, golf clubs, helmet grills, lacrosse stick shafts, and bicycle frames.
-It’s used in surgical instruments and medical implants, wheelchairs, crutches, and more in the clinical setting.
+Titanium is popular in any situation where it’s important to maintain a high ratio of tensile strength to density, such as in space- and aircraft, cars, motorcycles, and naval vessels.
+It’s also valuable in these uses because it improves fuel efficiency, durability, and overall product safety.
+You’ll find titanium across the aerospace, industrial, oil and natural gas, medical, and architectural industries as well as in a variety of consumer goods, like grills, golf clubs, shafts for lacrosse sticks, tennis rackets, and framing for bicycles.
+It’s used in surgical instruments, implants, medical components, wheelchairs, crutches, and more.

-When compared to steel, titanium is equal in strength but lighter in weight.
-When compared to aluminum, titanium is somewhat heavier, but twice as strong.
-Depending on the situation, it can be an ideal alternative for either of those materials.
+Aluminum has a good strength-to-weight ratio, while stainless steel is heavier but stronger.
+When compared to stainless steel, titanium is equal in strength but lighter in weight.
+They’re both resistant to corrosion, with stainless steel having a chromium oxide layer and titanium a titanium nitride layer to safeguard against rust.
+When compared to aluminum, titanium weighs more but is two times as strong.
+Depending on the application, titanium is an ideal alternative for either metal.

 Let’s look more closely at the uses for titanium in two major industries: aerospace and medical.

 In the aerospace industry, common uses for titanium include:

 - Hydraulic system components

 - Naval ships

 The Grade 5 Titanium alloy or 6AL 4V (6% aluminum, 4% vanadium) is used in nearly 50% of all aircraft applications, from engines to frames, valued for its corrosion resistance, heat resistance, maintainability, and lightweight strength.